armadaproject/armada/docs/design.md

 The Armada workflow is:

 1. Create a job specification, which is a Kubernetes podspec with a few additional metadata fields.
-2. Submit the job specification to one of Armada's job queues using the `armadactl` CLI utility or through the Armada REST API.
+2. Submit the job specification to one of Armada's job queues using the `armadactl` CLI utility or through the Armada gRPC or REST API.

 For example, a job that sleeps for 60 seconds could be represented by the following yaml file.